Rowdy (2014 film): Plot

-Meanwhile, Sirisha informs Krishna in their regular meeting that her friend is kidnapped and kept in Anna's farmhouse by Bhushan, who thrashed her brother recently.
-She also adds that none dared to convey the same to Anna because of Bhushan.
-Krishna tells the whole matter to Anna, and when he finds the woman assaulted there, he apologizes to her and tells Ramudu to drop her in her home.
-He also house arrests Bhushan there forever to ensure the safety of the innocent people.
-But on the request of Lakshmi, he lets him enter his house again.
-Later, Ramudu invites Anna and Lakshmi for attending his daughter's wedding, and they accept it happily.
+Meanwhile, Sirisha informs Krishna in their regular meeting that her friend has been kidnapped and kept in Anna's farmhouse by Bhushan, who recently thrashed her brother.
+She also adds that no one dared to convey the same to Anna because of Bhushan.
+Krishna tells the whole matter to Anna, and when he finds the woman assaulted there, he apologizes to her and tells Ramudu to drop her off at her home.
+He also imposes a house arrest on Bhushan there forever to ensure the safety of the innocent people, but on the request of Lakshmi, he lets him enter his house again.
+Later, Ramudu invites Anna and Lakshmi to attend his daughter's wedding, and they accept it happily.
 However, Sirisha's brother reveals to Krishna that Anna is going to be fatally attacked on the way.
 At the time of the execution, firing starts on Anna's vehicles.
 In this confusion, Bhushan kills his wife and son, but nobody knows this.
-Anna is severely injured and attacked by the rivals, who are killed by Krishna.
+Anna is severely injured and attacked by the rivals, whom Krishna kills.
 Anna is sent to the nearby hospital.
-Inspector Gogin Rao (Ravi Babu) asks Anna's men to get out of the hospital as the patients and their relatives are frightened of seeing them carrying weapons.
+Inspector Gogin Rao (Ravi Babu) asks Anna's men to leave the hospital because the patients and their relatives are frightened of seeing them carrying weapons.
 This results in a brawl between Krishna and Gogin Rao, and the former is arrested for attacking a police officer on duty.

-However, it is later revealed that Gogin Rao is not as sincere as he appears and works for KR.
-Sirisha goes to the police station and tells Krishna that Anna is going to be attacked again by the rivals' men.
+However, it is later revealed that Gogin Rao is not as sincere as he appears to be and works for KR.
+Sirisha goes to the police station and tells Krishna that Anna will be attacked again by the rivals' men.
 Krishna goes there and saves Anna from the goons.
-Later, as both the plans are failed, Bhushan goes to the hospital carrying oranges to the hospital and leaves soon.
+Later, as both plans fail, Bhushan goes to the hospital carrying oranges and soon leaves.
 However, he keeps explosives inside the oranges so that Anna dies in a blast, as suggested by KR and Vedam.
 Unfortunately, Lakshmi cuts them, and the blast occurs.
-Anna, who was in the way to the room conducting medical tests, collapses and understands what happened then.
-After Lakshmi's funeral is conducted, Krishna meets Anna and tells that KR, Gogin Rao, Chandi, Vedam, Seshagiri, and Bhushan are the culprits and adds that he would kill all of them.
-Krishna kills Gogin Rao by strangling him with a thin wire; Seshagiri by feeding him a poisoned (possibly cyanide-infused) cake; and Chandi by locking him in a car filled with gas, leading to suffocation.
-Vedam is murdered brutally and hanged from a tree to resemble a suicide.
-KR is shot offscreen and dies when lit on fire by Krishna.
-Later, Krishna meets Bhushan, narrates Bhushan's plans and deeds to Bhushan himself, and when Bhushan feels guilty, Krishna calls him a mad dog and shoots him.
+Anna, who was on the way to the room conducting medical tests, collapses and understands what happened.
+After Lakshmi's funeral is conducted, Krishna meets Anna; tells him that KR, Gogin Rao, Chandi, Vedam, Seshagiri, and Bhushan are the culprits; and vows to kill all of them.
+Krishna kills Gogin Rao by strangling him with a wire; Seshagiri by feeding him a poisoned cake; Chandi by suffocating him after locking him in a car filled with gas; Vedam by hanging him from a tree; and KR by setting him on fire.
+Later, Krishna meets Bhushan and tells him about the latter's plans and deeds.
+When Bhushan feels guilty, Krishna calls him a mad dog and shoots him.